Australian 'bitcoin founder' quietly bidding for patent empire

 Interviews with sources close to EITC Holdings Ltd, which has two of Wright's associates as directors, confirmed it was still working on filing patent applications and Britain's Intellectual Property Office has published another 11 patent applications filed by the company in the past week.

 "None of this has stopped," one person close to the company said.
-The person declined to be identified because they were not authorized to speak to the media.
+The person declined to be identified because they were not authorised to speak to the media.

 Wright did not respond to requests seeking comment.